Kevinrispoli/Kevinrispoli.github.io/projects/project-1.md

  CSS
 ---

-You can learn more at the [Preview Html Project 1 at this Location](https://github.com/Kevinrispoli/Kevinrispoli.github.io/images/index.html).
+You can learn more at the [Preview Html Project 1 at this Location] (http://htmlpreview.github.io/Kevinrispoli/Kevinrispoli.github.io/images/index.html).